natcap/invest.users-guide/source/coastal_protection.rst

 28. Specify the Model Spatial Resolution.
 The default resolution is 1m.
 If you would like a coarser resolution to improve run time, you can increase this value by typing a larger value into the text box.

 29. Compute Economic Valuation?
-Check this box if you would like to approximate the monetary value of habitat lost by a management action.
+Check this box if you would like to approximate the change in erosion damages due to a change in habitat from a management action.
 This requires the remainder of the fields to be populated.
 If economic valuation is not desired, do not check this box.

 30. Specify the Longshore Extent.
 If you wish to compute economic valuation, you will have to provide a distance along the shore where habitat, topo/bathy, forcing, habitat management actions, and property value are essentially uniform.
 This is a site specific parameter but 250m is the default value.